aegir-project/documentation/docs/extend/repositories.md

 - Pull Requests on GitHub are very welcome, please just add a link to them in an issue on Drupal.org.
 - Feature branches can best be pushed to GitHub to facilitate testing with Travis.

+### Branch naming

+7.x-3.x is the main branch for all the core projects.
+This follows the Drupal default.

+Feature branches can best be prefixed with 'feature/' resulting in 'feature/[issue number]-some-change'.
+Pushing them to GitHub and creating a PR for it les us test the results with Travis.